Shirahotsu/trellolike-app-in-angular-not-finished/README.md

 # Trello

+# That is an old procject, there maybe some console logs, or unsed code, as well as unclean code. i push it to my github to show some my old projects, when i was starting my journey to front-end frameworks
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.
+# This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.

 ## Development server